NavdeepBrar03/LinuxAssignment3/Assignment3.md

       - `sudo`: Executes the command with superuser privileges.
       - Replace `[my-server]` with your file name.
       - `vim /etc/nginx/sites-available/[my-server]`: Opens the Vim editor to create or edit the server block configuration file.
-     ### Purpose: To configure a server block for hosting websites.

    **Server Block Sample Code:**
    Replace `[your dir]` with the directory name you created in `/var/www`.
    ```nginx